 - 1988 Josophia Craft venture underway – financing needs with sale of craft works of the Sisters.
 Communities set up in state housing areas in Taupo, Auckland, Wanganui

-- 1995 Kingfisher Farm land purchased in partnership to enable a transformative vision to be developed.
-In 1999 Kotare Education Centre opened
+- 1995 Kingfisher Farm land purchased in North Auckland.
+This partnership to enable a transformative vision to be developed and in 1999 Kotare Education Centre opened there.

 - 1998 Quinlan Court opened.
 The facility provides safe, secure and independent living for elderly persons.

 - 2002 Sacred Heart College closed

 - 2003 Cullinane College (Diocesan) opened – replacing Sacred Heart College and St Augustine’s College.
 Villa Maria Hostel relocated to Halswell Street, near to Cullinane College.
 Kingfisher Farm sold – Kotare Centre well-established.
 The new structures of the Sisters of Saint Joseph Trust Board, Management Charitable Company, and Nazareth/Quinlan Court Board, are blessed and launched